Pikey Peak Trek vs Poon Hill: Which Short Trek is Better?

 Comfort, food, and basic services can make a big difference during a trek in Nepal.
 Both the Poon Hill and Pikey Peak treks offer teahouse stays, but the level of comfort and facilities is not the same.

-Types of Teahouses and Lodges on Each Trail
+Types of Teahouses and Lodges

-Availability of Food and Water
+Food and Drinking Water

 Best Season to Trek: Pikey Peak vs Poon Hill Weather Guide